SteffenHankiewicz/markdownHelper/README.md

 ]
 ```

-## Styling of the Markdown editor highligting
+## Customised highlighting inside of the Markdown editor
 To change the way how the editor is doing the highlighting of the source code do the following:
 - open up the configuration file `settings.json` of Visual Studio Code like written below
 - paste the following snippet into the configuration file: